atsb/RL_M/README.md

 * For GNU/Linux systems, go into the 'src' directory and type 'make prep' and the 'make'.
 Afterwards, ./larn will run the game and all files are saved into your user ~/.larn directory.

-* For Windows, an MSVC solution is present.
+* For Windows, an MSVC solution is present (MingW is not supported).

 # Future